CCNA Exam Practice Question with Answer 1

 options

 A floating static route is a static route that has a manipulated AD value.
 Routers use the letter S to represent a static route in the routing table.
-Since the routing table does not contain any static routes, the option D will also be incorrect.
+Since the routing table contains no static routes, option D will also be incorrect.

 A host route is a route that belongs to a specific host.
-In slash notation, a host route always has the value 32 after the slash.
-Since this routing table has no host routes, the option C will also be incorrect.
+In slash notation, it always has the value 32 after the slash.
+Since this routing table has no host routes, option C will also be incorrect.

 Chapter 4 Static and Floating Static Routes Explained